Clinton Davisson: Davisson–Germer experiment

 Diffraction is a characteristic effect when a wave is incident upon an aperture or a grating, and is closely associated with the meaning of wave motion itself.
-In the 19th Century, diffraction was well established for light and for ripples on the surfaces of fluids.
+In the 19th century, diffraction was well established for light and for ripples on the surfaces of fluids.
 In 1927, while working for Bell Labs, Davisson and Lester Germer performed an experiment showing that electrons were diffracted at the surface of a crystal of nickel.
 This celebrated Davisson–Germer experiment confirmed the de Broglie hypothesis that particles of matter have a wave-like nature, which is a central tenet of quantum mechanics.
 In particular, their observation of diffraction allowed the first measurement of a wavelength for electrons.
-The measured wavelength $\lambda$ agreed well with de Broglie's equation $\lambda = h/p$, where $h$ is Planck's constant and $p$ is the electron's momentum.
+The measured wavelength $\lambda$ agreed well with de Broglie's equation $\lambda = h/p$, where $h$ is the Planck constant and $p$ is the electron's momentum.

-Personal life
+Family

-While doing his graduate work at Princeton, Davisson met his wife and life companion Charlotte Sara Richardson, who was visiting her brother, Professor Richardson.
-Richardson is the sister-in-law of Oswald Veblen, a prominent mathematician.
-Clinton and Charlotte Davisson (d.1984) had four children, Owen Davisson, James Davisson, the American physicist Richard Davisson, and Elizabeth Davisson.
+While doing his graduate work at Princeton, Davisson met his future wife, Charlotte Sara Richardson, who was visiting her brother (and his doctoral advisor), Professor Owen Richardson.
+Charlotte was the sister-in-law of Oswald Veblen, a prominent mathematician.
+Clinton and Charlotte (d.
+1984) married in 1911 and had four children: Owen; James; Richard, who became a physicist; and Elizabeth.

-Death and legacy

-Davisson died on February 1, 1958, at the age of 76.

-An impact crater on the far side of the moon was named after Davisson in 1970 by the IAU.